 You may also have an Additional Accumulation account.
 The balance of your Additional Accumulation account will be paid in addition to your Defined Benefit.

 Membership eligibility

-Each member, who was a member of the Defined Benefit category of the Former Fund, is a Defined Benefit member of the IAG Superannuation Plan.
+Each member, who was a member of the Defined Benefit category of the Former Fund, became a Defined Benefit member of the NRMA Superannuation Plan on transfer to the NRMA Superannuation Plan.